 When I’m not shooting weddings, I love shooting boudoir photography.
 I love giving women a feeling of empowerment and to provide the ability for them to recognize how sexy they are!
 They don’t need to look like a supermodel to be super hot.
 These shoots are also more relaxed than a wedding and extremely fun.
+Shoots like mine as well as Edmonton boudoir photo shoots are becoming increasingly popular too as women start to feel more confident in their own skin and that’s great!
+We all want to feel sexy and desirable at some point, right?
 I also enjoy travel photography – taking pictures of landscapes and cultures that are different is always exciting.

 It is very important to keep my mind and eyes fresh for my next shoot.
 I always get a good night’s sleep and make sure that I’m well prepared.
 I usually have everything ready to go two days before the actual wedding day so I don’t have to stress out and worry if everything is packed.
 I also bring lots of healthy snacks with me and when I arrive on a shoot, I look for the places that speak to me first.

 My advice to aspiring wedding photographers is to learn as much as you can and be sure this is something you really want to do before getting into it.
+One of the best and easiest ways to learn is to check out galleries of successful wedding photographers – for example https://ursulamccollamphotography.co.uk/.
 Everybody thinks weddings are easy money but they are a lot of hard work and a lot of responsibility.
 You have to be willing to sacrifice.
 If you’re not ready to shoot your friends’ weddings, no matter how much they want you to, then help them find a suitable photographer!
 You never know… you could always ask that photographer if you can second shoot for them.

 Photography is not an easy career.
 As fun as it can be, it involved a lot of hard work and a lot more than just knowing how to take a great picture.
 Know yourself and don’t get pressured by friends and family to pursue a career just because you have a nice camera or like to take pictures.
 I have friends that are amazing photographers and have had to quit the business and just go back to their love affair with photography as a hobby.
 Personally, I can’t see myself doing anything else, but it has taken a lot of blood, sweat, and tears (and money) to get where I am today!